neuropoly/neuro.polymtl.ca/job-opportunities/msc-or-phd-or-postdoc-positions.md

 ## How to apply? ✍️

 * Send requests to the contact person listed under each project.
 Please include CV, GitHub link, blogs, grades, references.
 No need to send reminders, we always receive and see your emails.

+## Employment equity and diversity

+Employment equity is a commitment to equal treatment and fairness in the workplace.
+It strives to ensure that no one is denied an opportunity for employment or advancement for reasons unrelated to their abilities.
+We welcome applications from Aboriginal persons, persons with disabilities, ethnic minorities, persons of minority sexual orientation or gender identity, visible minorities, women and others who may contribute to diversification.